-Throughout my adult years up to early 2002, I'd maintained a healthy condition through regular gym training, biking and the occasional hike.
+Throughout my adult years up to early 2002, I'd maintained a healthy condition through regular gym training, biking and doing the occasional hike.

-Although these physical activities kept me in 'reasonably' good physical shape, I reached a point where I was no longer satisfied with being ‘average’ – even though my health was in check, and I was generally happy with life.
+Although these physical activities kept me in 'reasonably' good physical shape, I reached a point where I felt I was no longer satisfied with being ‘average’ – even though my health was in check, and I was generally happy with life.
 I wanted to take on the challenge of improving.

 It would have been a missed opportunity if I neglected using the knowledge and experience I'd gained, and didn't become a better version of myself.